 His Majesty’s Inspector of Constabulary Lee Freeman

-Since the last HMICFRS inspection in 2022, the Metropolitan Police Service has been in the HMICFRS enhanced monitoring process, Engage.
-This gives it greater access to assistance from us, the College of Policing, the Home Office and other law enforcement agencies to make the required improvements.
+Since the last HMICFRS inspection in 2022 until the 23rd January 2025, the Metropolitan Police Service was in the HMICFRS enhanced monitoring process, Engage.
+This gave it greater access to assistance from us, the College of Policing, the Home Office and other law enforcement agencies to make the required improvements.
 During this period, the force has appointed a new commissioner and deputy commissioner, and published a strategic plan called ‘A New Met for London’, which is aimed at transforming the force.

 I have serious concerns about how the force is currently investigating crime and managing offenders and suspects.